MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-fixed-assets-disassembly.md

 # optional metadata

-ms.search.form: HcmWorkerAdvHolderTableListPage_RU
+ms.search.form:
 # ROBOTS:
 audience: Application User
 # ms.devlang:
 ms.reviewer: shylaw
 ms.search.scope: Core, Operations
 # ms.tgt_pltfrm:
-ms.custom: 262554
+ms.custom:
-ms.search.region: Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Russia
+ms.search.region: Russia
 # ms.search.industry:
-ms.author: v-elgolu
+ms.author: v-oloski
-ms.search.validFrom: 2016-11-30
+ms.search.validFrom: 2018-10-28
-ms.dyn365.ops.version: Version 1611
+ms.dyn365.ops.version: 8.1

 ---

-# Advance holder transactions
+#  Partial fixed asset disassembly (liquidation)

 [!include [banner](../includes/banner.md)]

-## Partial fixed asset disassembly (liquidation)

 A partial liquidation of fixed asset objects can result in a change to the original value of the asset in compliance with RF law (PBU 6/01).
 Furthermore, the components removed for disassembly can be accounted for as spare parts.
 The inventory remaining after the disposal of an asset is posted at its actual cost price, which is determined on the basis of the current market value of the inventory on the date of posting to accounting.

-### Configure transaction profiles
+## Configure transaction profiles

 To create the partial fixed asset disassembly transactions, you must configure the transaction profiles: